yep/usergrid-docker/README.md

     cd usergrid-docker
     git submodule update --init

-First, build the java base container:
+Then, build the java base container:

-    cd java && build -t usergrid- .
+    cd java && build -t usergrid-java .

-The base container is used by all other containers.
-In each `Dockerfile` change `FROM yep1/usergrid-java` to `FROM usergrid-java` to use the local java container created above.
+The java container is used by all other containers.
+By default, automated build of the java container is used.
+Therefore, in each `Dockerfile` change `FROM yep1/usergrid-java` to `FROM usergrid-java` to use the local java container you just created.

 Finally, build the containers: